Skip to main content

 Often working in the field and in coordination with project managers and supervisors, project engineers are involved throughout the life cycle of a project, from the designing and planning stages all the way through project fulfillment and delivery.

-Project Engineer Duties and Responsibilities
+Project Engineer Responsibilities

 • Ensuring the project meets engineering and safety regulations and guidelines

-• Coordinating with supervisors and contractors
+• Coordinating with supervisors, managers and contractors

 • Preparing, scheduling, coordinating and allocating resources and materials